pablosnt/rekono/README.md

 1. Install the required technologies:
     - Python 3 & PIP
     - Node & NPM
+    - Vue
     - PostgreSQL
     - Redis

+2. For Kali Linux environments, you need to install the following dependencies:

+    ```
+    sudo apt install libpq-dev python3-dev
+    ```

-2. Create the `rekono` database.
+3. Create the `rekono` database.
 You can do that with `pgAdmin` or with the following commands:

     ```
     create user <db username> with encrypted password '<db password>';`